 The event will consist of short presentations by the student authors of each accepted submission, and of a poster that will be on display throughout the duration of the conference.
 All participants of the conference are encouraged to attend the talks and approach the students during the poster presentation.

 In addition to the poster on display during the conference, accepted submissions will be listed, with title and author name, in the event description in the conference proceedings.
 The authors will also have the option to upload their poster and presentation to the FMCAD web site.
 The report itself will not appear in the FMCAD proceedings; thus, the presentation at FMCAD should not interfere with potential future submissions of this research (to FMCAD or elsewhere).

 The best contributions (determined by public vote by attendees) will be given public recognition and a certificate at the event.

 Most of the applicants will receive up to $1000 of travel reimbursement after the conference.
 The first author of each contribution will be given priority over other authors.
 Please make sure you hold on to all receipts for reimbursement.
 Further instructions on how to apply for travel grants will be on the website.

 Submissions must be short reports describing research ideas or ongoing work that the student is currently pursuing.
 The topic of the reports must be within the scope of the FMCAD conference.
-Work that has in part been published previously will be considered; the novel aspects to be addressed in future work must be clearly described in such cases.
+These reports will NOT be published, thus we welcome reports based on already submitted/published papers.
+However, the novel aspects to be addressed in future work must be clearly described.

 Submissions should follow the same formatting guidelines as those for regular FMCAD conference submissions, except that the length is limited to 2 pages IEEE format, including all figures and references.